 This will cause the forward mouse button and the Ctrl key to emulate pressing the F5 key.
 This is useful for refreshing a web page without moving your hand off the mouse.

-This will cause the forward and back mouse button to emulate pressing the +Up and Down.
+This will cause the forward and back mouse button to emulate pressing the Ctrl++Up and Down.
 This is useful for switching workspaces very quickly while leaving your hand on the mouse.
-This will be the same as pressing CTRL+ALT+Up and Down

 If any changes are made to the config file then xbindkeys need to be restarted with these commands: